Implicit geometric regularization in flow matching via density weighted Stein operators: Theoretical Analysis

 \section{Theoretical Analysis}

-In this section, we analyze the theoretical properties of $\gamma$-FM.
-We establish that our density-weighting scheme is not merely a heuristic, but acts as a variance-optimal estimator and enforces physical constraints consistent with nonlinear diffusion.
-To provide a concrete basis for the following analysis, we summarize the practical training procedure of $\gamma$-FM in Algorithm \ref{alg:gamma_fm}.
-This algorithm implements the simulation-free density estimation discussed in Section 2.
+To provide a concrete basis for the following analysis, we summarize the practical shared-time training procedure of $\gamma$-FM in Algorithm \ref{alg:gamma_fm}.
+This algorithm implements the simulation-free density estimation discussed in Section \ref{Robust}.
 For simplicity we use linear interpolants in experiments.

 Although the modification in Algorithm \ref{alg:gamma_fm} appears minimal, its theoretical implications are profound.
 In the remainder of this section, we rigorously justify this design choice, demonstrating that this simple weighting scheme induces a fundamental shift in the regression geometry.